84 best TV shows and series to watch on Netflix - TheNewsTrace

 The Staircase

 The unique true crime documentary, the exceptional story of the trial of Michael Peterson is the results of film-maker Jean-Xavier de Lestrade’s imaginative and prescient for a brand new model of crime reporting.
-Initially airing in 2004, Netflix acquired the rights and launched the series in 2018 with three new episodes that delved again into the troubling case and inside a number of days it turned some of the talked-about shows of the yr.
+Initially airing in 2004, Netflix acquired the rights and launched the series in 2018 with three new episodes that delved again into the troubling case and inside just a few days it grew to become some of the talked-about shows of the 12 months.

 Unmissable tv for anybody within the true crime style.